Bryant homers, Mills shines as surging Cubs beat Royals 2-0 - WHIZ News

 Javier Báez had a sacrifice fly and a nice play in the field as NL Central-leading Chicago improved to 8-2 for the first time since 2016.
 Bryant also doubled in the first after missing two games with a stomach ailment.

 Mills (2-0) allowed three hits, struck out four and walked three on a wet, windy night at Wrigley Field.
-The right-hander got a chance to start when José Quintana opened the season on the 10-day injured list, but Mills is making a strong bid to keep his spot in the rotation.
+Mills got a chance to start when José Quintana had surgery on his left thumb last month, but the right-hander is making a strong bid to keep his spot in the rotation.

+“What happened to Q is not fun, but that’s why I’m here,” Mills said.
+“I’m here to step in and fill in when I need to be and you know, do whatever I need to do.”

+Mills was selected by Kansas City in the 22nd round of the 2012 amateur draft and made his major league debut against the Royals in 2016.
+But he hadn’t gotten a chance to face them since he was traded to the Cubs in February 2017.

 Kansas City wasted a solid performance by Danny Duffy, who pitched six innings of one-run ball.
 The Royals finished with five hits in their fourth straight loss.